Animal welfare and rights in Azerbaijan: Ratified Conventions

 Azerbaijan ratified the Convention on the Conservation of European Wildlife and Natural Habitats on 28 March 2000, and since 1 July 2000, the Convention is in force in Azerbaijan.
 The Parties to the Convention including Azerbaijan have to ensure and encourage the protection of wild flora and fauna species, in particular, endangered and vulnerable species.
-Member states to the Convention bare responsibility for dissemination of information concerning the conservation of wild flora and fauna among people.
-Additionally, the Convention is not recommendatory, but compulsory for the parties, and they have to develop policies regarding protection of wildlife.
+Member states of the Convention bare responsibility for dissemination of information concerning the conservation of wild flora and fauna among people.
+Additionally, the Convention is not recommendatory, but compulsory for the parties, and they must develop policies regarding protection of wildlife.

 The Convention concerning the Protection of the World Cultural and Natural Heritage was adopted in Paris on 16 November 1972.
 Azerbaijan ratified the Convention on 16 December 1993.
 Parties to the Convention including Azerbaijan recognized the habitat of threatened species of animals as “world natural heritage.”

 National legislation

 The Code of the Azerbaijan Republic on administrative violations

 Taking animals from their natural habitat without permission defined by Law of the Azerbaijan Republic on Wildlife is prohibited.
 This activity entails imposition on natural persons of penalty in amount of two hundred to five hundred manats, official persons – two thousand to two thousand and five hundred manats, and legal persons- five thousand to seven thousand and five hundred manats.

-Cruel treatment of animals caused their death or severe injury is prohibited by the Code.
-Persons who violated this norm are punished with five hundred manats.
+Cruel treatment of animals causing their death, or severe injury is prohibited by the Code.
+People who violate this norm are punished with five hundred manats.

-The Code includes an Article to protect endangered species of animals.
+The Code includes an article to protect endangered species of animals.
 Every person has to comply with the legislative requirements concerning the protection of specially protected sorts of animals defined in the Red Book of Azerbaijan.